ensdomains/blog/CONTRIBUTING.md

 - Open VS Code.
 - Go to View > Command Palette or press Ctrl + Shift + P.
 - Type and select Git: Clone.
-- Paste in the URL of the ens.blog.domains GitHub repository and choose where you'd like to clone it.
+- Paste in the URL of the blog.ens.domains GitHub repository and choose where you'd like to clone it.

 ### Step 2: Open the Repository